erwann-rch/Blitz/README.md

 - [ ] Multiplayer
 - [ ] Menu of selecting which mode
 - [ ] Special rules in chess (castling / en-passant / pawn promotion)

-## Contributors
-***
-If you are intrested in the project and want to help me I will add you to the list of contirbutors, you just need to send me a message with your GitHub pseudo at richier.erwann@gmail.com

 ## Technologies
 ***